VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/3d designs/readme.md

 [photo8],[photo9]

-Grab the 3d printed motor gaer and attach it to the motor gear (photo10)
+Grab the 3d printed motor gear and attach it to the motor (photo10)

 [photo10]